Contact Us for a Free Consultation 818-394-7835

 In rare cases of extreme negligence on the landlord's part, you may be able to receive punitive damages—money awarded by the court as punishment to the defendant.

 In addition, if your spouse, domestic partner, or relative on whom you depended was killed due to the accident, you may also be eligible to file a wrongful death claim against the landlord.
+The statute of limitations in California to file a lawsuit against a landlord is two years.

-If you suffered an injury on a rental property, reach out to our personal injury lawyers to discuss a potential claim to recover financial compensation.
+If you suffered an injury on a rental property, contact our personal injury lawyers to discuss a potential claim for financial compensation.
+Injury Justice Law Firm is located in Los Angeles County, and we serve victims of negligence throughout Southern California.

 WE ARE WITH YOU EVERY STEP OF THE WAY TO RECOVERY

-If you have been injured in an accident, our experienced Los Angeles personal injury attorneys will protect your legal rights and help you recover compensation for your injuries.
-We are available 24/7 for your risk free initial consultation in Beverly Hills, Encino, Glendale, Hermosa Beach, Lancaster, Long Beach, Los Angeles, Marina Del Rey, Redondo Beach, Torrance, Santa Monica, San Fernando Valley, Valencia and Ventura County areas.
+If you are the victim of sexual abuse or suffered a catastrophic injury in an accident, our experienced Los Angeles personal injury attorneys will protect your legal rights and help you recover compensation.
+We are available 24/7 for your risk-free initial consultation in Beverly Hills, Encino, Glendale, Hermosa Beach, Lancaster, Long Beach, Los Angeles, Marina Del Rey, Redondo Beach, Torrance, Santa Monica, Valencia, Ventura County and across the State of California.

 Menu